Ostrationids, Chest Fish

 Its striking color varies depending on whether we are facing a male or a female.
 The males have orange spots on the sides, while in the females the spots are white.

-are aggressive towards the same species, except between pairs.
+Like the spotted boxfish, they are aggressive towards the same species, except between pairs.